2013–14 FC Shakhtar Donetsk season

-The Shakhtar Donetsk 2013–14 season is Shakhtar's twenty third Ukrainian Premier League season, and they are the current defending champions.
+The Shakhtar Donetsk 2013–14 season was Shakhtar's twenty third Ukrainian Premier League season, and they were the defending champions.

 The 2013-14 Shakhtar Donetsk season was the clubs twenty-fourth season in which they retained their Ukrainian Premier League title and the Super Cup, whilst finishing as runners-up to FC Dynamo Kyiv in the Ukrainian Cup.
 In European competitions, Shakhtar finished third in their UEFA Champions League Group, and moved to the UEFA Europa League where they were knocked out at the Round of 32 by Viktoria Plzeň.